Traces on Module Categories over Fusion Categories: Frobenius Algebras

 By setting $m=n$ we find that $\icm{m,m}$ is a special haploid Frobenius algebra, since by Proposition \ref{proposition:Q-rank-1}, $\dim^{\Cat{C}}(\icm{m,m}) >0$.
 Due to Lemma \ref{lemma:special-haploid-then-symmetric}, $\icm{m,m}$ is also a symmetric algebra. \end{proof}

 We will now prove the converse of Theorem \ref{theorem:Morita-to-frobenius}.
-For this we require the following result. \begin{lemma} Let $A$ be a normalised special haploid Frobenius algebra in a pivotal fusion category $\Cat{C}$.
-Then $\dim^{\Cat{C}}(M) \neq 0$ for a all simple modules $ M \in \Mod(A)$. \end{lemma} \begin{proof} The proof is an modification of the proof that all dimensions of simple objects in a pivotal fusion category are non-zero, see \cite[Lemma 2.4.1]{BakKir}.
+For this we require the following result.
+An analogous statement has been proven in \cite[Lemma 2.6]{DualDef} in a slightly different setting. \begin{lemma} Let $A$ be a normalised special haploid Frobenius algebra in a pivotal fusion category $\Cat{C}$.
+Then $\dim^{\Cat{C}}(M) \neq 0$ for all simple modules $ M \in \Mod(A)$. \end{lemma} \begin{proof} The proof is a modification of the proof that all dimensions of simple objects in a pivotal fusion category are non-zero, see \cite[Lemma 2.4.1]{BakKir}.
 We use the pivotal structure to identify left and right dual objects.
-First note that by Lemma \ref{lemma:special-haploid-then-symmetric}, $A$ is symmetric and for a a symmetric Frobenius algebra,
+First note that by Lemma \ref{lemma:special-haploid-then-symmetric}, $A$ is symmetric and for a symmetric Frobenius algebra,

 This follows from the fact that the left hand side is the inverse of the morphism on the left of equation (\ref{eq:symmetric-morphisms}), while the right hand side is the inverse morphism of the right hand side of (\ref{eq:symmetric-morphisms}), hence both have to agree.